-A geometric description of an expansion is presented in Figure 3.
+A geometric description of a business cycle expansion is presented in Figure 3.
 The intersection of the dd schedule and the ee schedule at point z represents some initial product market and capital market equilibrium where R(d, ER) = R(d, RR) and R(e, ER) = R(e, RR) and the capital market value of the firm/economy equals the economic book value of the assets employed by the firm/economy.
 Now suppose an external shock reduces the risk and/or risk aversion of equity investors which in turn reduces R(e, RR) and increases equity share prices.
 As mentioned before, we assume for simplicity the shock has no effect on R(d, RR).
 The reduction in the required yield on equity shifts the ee schedule to e"e" and a new equilibrium emerges at z" in the figure.
-When the firm/economy is at point z in terms of generating the expected rate of return R(e, ER) but at point z" in terms of the investor's required yield R"(e, RR), the market value of the firm/economy by equation 13 rises above the book value of its assets.
-Managers of enterprises react to this arbitrage opportunity by increasing investments in risky assets.
-The decision to increase investment results in more assets being invested in the risky category by (9).
-These decisions by non-financial enterprises cause an expansion in economic activity, which in part is financed by banks that at the same time are shifting the composition of their portfolios towards risky loans to non-financial enterprises.
-The increased investment in risky assets also increases expected returns but at a decreasing rate by equation (8).
+When the firm/economy is at point z in terms of generating the expected rate of return R(e, ER) but at point z" in terms of the investor's required yield R"(e, RR), the capital market value of the firm/economy by equation 13 rises above the book value of its productive resources.
+Managers of enterprises react to this arbitrage opportunity by increasing production and investments in risky assets.
+These decisions increase the level of productive assets in the economy but at the same time change the composition of assets with more being invested in the risky category.
+These decisions by nonfinancial enterprises also cause an expansion in economic activity, which in part is financed by banks that at the same time are shifting the composition of their portfolios towards risky loans to nonfinancial enterprises.
+The increased investment in risky assets increase expected returns but at a decreasing rate by equation (8).
 Eventually these decisions deliver the expected rate of return R"(e, ER) now required by equity investors as a result of the shock that reduced risk perceptions and/or risk aversion.
 When that occurs the market value of equity shares equals the economic book value of shares.
-In the new equilibrium at z" in Figure 3 the firm/economy generates more expected income X, but also (by equation 9) more operating risk σ .
+In the new equilibrium at z" in Figure 3 the firm/economy generates more expected income $\overline{X}$ , but also (by equation 9) more operating risk $\sigma$ .
 To offset the negative effect this increased operating risk would have on debt valuations, the optimal contract that brings debt investors and equity investors together in the same enterprise requires managers to finance the economic expansion with equity.
 The same is true with banks.
 The shift in their portfolios towards risky business loans, which helped finance the economic expansion, must now by negotiated contract or Basle-like regulation be followed up with a safe and conservative financial strategy that reduces financial leverage.
 This can be seen in the figure as a leftward movement in financial leverage A(D)/A(E).
 In the expansion equilibrium at z" both debt investors and equity investors earn their required rate of return and no further arbitrage opportunities between the capital market and product market exist.
 While there is more operating/portfolio risk in the expansion equilibrium at z", it has been offset with the contract/regulation induced decision to lower financial risk.
-A recession caused by an increase in the risk aversion and required yield of equity investors can also be described with a similar geometry but is omitted here in the interest of conserving space.
+A recession induced by an increase in the risk aversion and required yield of equity investors can also be described with a similar geometry but is omitted here in the interest of conserving space.